 London is a vibrant, exciting, and culturally rich Global City.
-With more than 270 nationalities living here, London is one of the most multi-cultural cities in the world - there is no “typical Londoner.”
-You can enjoy cuisine from pretty much any corner of the globe and take part in annual international celebrations.
+With more than 270 nationalities living here, London is one of the most multicultural cities in the world; there is no “typical Londoner.”
+You can enjoy cuisine from pretty much any country or culture in the world and take part in annual international celebrations.

 This six-week summer program gives you insight into the significant ways in which London has been imagined, invented, and transformed by globalization.
 Earn 6 credits.

-This interdisciplinary course focuses on the modern development of one of the world's most significant global cities in comparative context.
-It examines London's changing identity as a world city, with a particular emphasis on comparing the city's imperial, postcolonial, and transatlantic connections and the ways in which past and present, local and global intertwine in the capital.
+This course will introduce the impact of globalization on London, one of the world's most significant global cities, in comparative context.
+Students will examine London’s changing identity as a world city with a particular emphasis on comparing the city's imperial, postcolonial, and transatlantic connections, and the ways in which past and present, local and global intertwine in the capital.
+Students will combine classroom work with experiential learning, centred on field studies to areas such as Brixton, Spitalfields, Southbank, and the Olympic sites in East London.

 LNDN URBS 3345